tsedio/tsed/docs/tutorials/passport.md

 import * as Passport from "passport";
 import {Strategy} from "passport-local";
-import {Service, BeforeRoutesInit, AfterRoutesInit} from "ts-express-decorators";
+import {Service, BeforeRoutesInit, AfterRoutesInit} from "@tsed/common";
 import {BadRequest, NotFound} from "ts-httpexceptions";

 @Service()